JimLynchCodes/Interview-Podcast-Questions/README.md

 - Have you experienced unfair gender biases in your career?

-- What do you think we as an engineering industry can do to get young women more interested in software engineering and more represented in the popuilation of engineers?
+- What do you think we as an engineering industry can do to get young women more interested in software engineering and more represented in the population of engineers?

 ## For Software Engineers of Color